 If you want an extremely affordable recorder, try the VN-541 PC from Olympus.
 It can’t get you superior quality recordings like other models, but this one’s cheaper.
 You can get it for less than half their price.
 This device can only capture audio between 13 and 40 hertz, which won’t sound good but still audible.
 It’s quite easy to understand.
 Like phones, it has one button for records and stops.
 It also has preset filters that you could apply to improve your outputs.

 Unfortunately, it can only output Windows media audio; you’ll need to convert before using them.
 You can hook the device up to your computer via a USB cord.
 It has a pretty large internal memory, so that won’t likely be an issue once you’re already using it.

 Just know what to expect.
-Recordings from this device sound a bit better than phone recordings, but if you only need to note of the conversation, then it’ll do.
+Recordings from this device sound a bit better than phone recordings, but if you only need to note down the conversation, then it’ll do.

 The last item on this list is hands down the best one here.
 This Tascam is wifi capable.
 You can connect it to your phone through the downloadable app.
 You can even save your works directly in cloud storages.
 It’s probably one of the most high-tech recorders on the market right now.

 Like Zoom H6, it can capture audio in 16 and 24 bits.
 It’s equipped with condenser mics that you can adjust to try out different recording techniques.
 It also supports 4-track recording, meaning it can compile different sounds to create one big output.

 Unfortunately, it can’t remove dead air.
 It also doesn’t have the voice-activated feature (only record when someone is speaking).
 However, those are minor downsides.
 You can just fix those things later.